DAS-OATs/astrocook/docs/other.md

 ---
 layout: default
-title: Tables
+title: Other tools
 parent: Managing data
-nav_order: 3
+nav_order: 4
 ---

-# Tables
+# Other tools
 {: .no_toc}

 ## Table of contents